1976 Sabah state election

 The 1976 Sabah state election was held between Monday, 5 April and Saturday, 14 April 1976.
 This was the third state election to take place, and the first to feature opposition candidates since the first election on 1967, as the second state election on 1971 has all government candidates won uncontested.
 The state assembly were dissolved on 23 January 1976, and the nomination day was on 18 March 1976.

-In the election, BERJAYA Party led by Fuad Stephens, won the election with a majority of 28 seats out of 48 seats in the newly expanded state assembly, and ousted incumbent government United Sabah National Organisation (USNO) from power.
+In the election, Parti Bersatu Rakyat Jelata Sabah (BERJAYA) led by Fuad Stephens, won the election with a majority of 28 seats out of 48 seats in the newly expanded state assembly, and ousted incumbent government United Sabah National Organisation (USNO) from power.
 USNO, who is in coalition with Sabah Chinese Association (SCA) that governs the state for the past 9 years, only won 20 seats while SCA lost all their seats.

 Background and contesting parties

-BERJAYA Party was registered only less than a year earlier on July 1975, when some USNO members, dissatisfied with the party's direction under leadership of Mustapha Harun, exits the party and formed BERJAYA.
-After registered, the party applied, and successfully joined Barisan Nasional.
-They would be later joined by then Yang di-Pertua Negeri of Sabah, Fuad Stephens, who resigned from his position to lead the new party as its president.
+BERJAYA was registered only less than a year earlier in July 1975, when some USNO members, dissatisfied with the party's direction under leadership of Mustapha Harun, chose to exit the party and form a new party.
+BERJAYA applied and successfully joined Barisan Nasional after its registration.
+They would be later joined by then-Yang di-Pertua Negeri of Sabah, Fuad Stephens, who resigned from his position to lead the new party as its president.

-Mustapha himself in October 1975 has resigned from his position of Sabah's Chief Minister, a position he held since USNO won the first state election, though he remains as party leader.
-His deputy, Said Keruak replaced him and is Chief Minister heading to the 1976 elections.
+Mustapha himself in October 1975 has resigned from his position of Sabah's Chief Minister, a position he had held since USNO won the first state election, though he remained party leader.
+His deputy, Said Keruak, replaced him and was Chief Minister heading into the 1976 election.
 USNO also had convincing wins against BERJAYA candidates in two December 1975 state by-elections, in Kuala Kinabatangan and Labuan.

-SCA, which is in Sabah Alliance coalition with USNO and were led by Michael Liaw, also contested in this election.
-Among other parties contesting is United Sabah People's Party which were led by Richard E. Lee and Joe Manjapi, and also Semenanjung-based Malaysian Social Justice Party (PEKEMAS).
+SCA, which was in the Sabah Alliance together with USNO, led by Michael Liaw, also contested in this election.
+Among other parties contesting were the United Sabah People's Organization, led by Richard E. Lee and Joe Manjaji, as well as the Peninsula-based Malaysian Social Justice Party (PEKEMAS).